Ayanfe401/Business-Efficiency-and-Digital-Transformation-with-Microsoft-Power-Platform/Entity Relationship Diagram.md

 ---

 ### 🟣 5.
 Inventory
 Inventory management ensures that products are available to fulfill customer orders.
 Each product has an associated StockLevel, which is updated whenever an order is processed.
 The LastUpdated field keeps track of inventory changes, ensuring real-time stock monitoring.
-The Location field helps identify where specific products are stored within the warehouse, reducing retrieval time and improving logistics efficiency.
+The Location column helps identify where specific products are stored within the warehouse, reducing retrieval time and improving logistics efficiency.

 | **Columns Name**      | **Data Type**         | **Description**                                                |
 | ------------------- | --------------------- | -------------------------------------------------------------- |